-6.5.
+- 6.3.
 The School applies for an enhanced disclosure from the DBS and a check of the Children's Barred List (now known as an Enhanced Check for Regulated Activity) in respect of all positions at the School which amount to 'regulated activity' as defined in the Safeguarding Vulnerable Groups Act 2006 (as amended).
 The purpose of carrying out an Enhanced Check for Regulated Activity is to identify whether an applicant is barred from working with children by inclusion on the Children's Barred List and to obtain other relevant suitability information.
-Any position undertaken at, or on behalf of, the School will amount to 'regulated activity' if it is carried out:

-- frequently, meaning once a week or more; or - overnight, meaning between 2am and 6am; or - satisfies the 'period condition', meaning four times or more in a 30 day period; and - provides the opportunity for contact with children. - 6.6.
-Roles which are carried out on an unpaid/voluntary basis will only amount to regulated activity if, in addition to the above, they are carried out on an unsupervised basis. - 6.7.
+Any paid position undertaken at, or on behalf of, the School (and unpaid position if it is also unsupervised), will amount to 'regulated activity' if it is carried out: - frequently, meaning once a week or more; or - overnight, meaning between 2am and 6am; or - satisfies the 'period condition', meaning four times or more in a 30 day period; and - provides the opportunity for contact with children. - 6.4.
+Roles which are carried out on an unpaid/voluntary basis will amount to regulated activity if, in addition to the above, they are carried out on an unsupervised basis. - 6.5.
 It is for the School to decide whether a role amounts to 'regulated activity' taking into account all the relevant circumstances.
 However nearly all posts at the School will amount to regulated activity.
 Limited exceptions could include an administrative post undertaken on a temporary basis in the School office outside of term time or voluntary posts which are supervised.